Wike threatens to revoke lands over N34bn ground rent – The Sun Nigeria

 “You must do what you can at a time, and leave those you cannot for other governments….Everyone is a problem.
 We do our own, you do your own, and everyone does his own.”

-Chairman of the House of Representatives Ad-hoc Committee, Afam Victor Ogene stated that his committee visited the minister to find solutions to epileptic mass transportation in the country and FCT after over N16 billion had been put into it during Sure-P.
+Chairman of the House of Representatives Ad-hoc Committee, Afam Victor Ogene, said his committee visited to find solutions to epileptic mass transportation in the country and FCT after over N16 billion had been put into it during Sure-P.

+“We know that our country, our government has invested so much in mass transit.
+But the issue is why do they fail.
+Between 2012 and 2014, we invested N16billion under the SURE- P programme.
+Most of those programmes were given out through the Infrastructure Bank to certain operators.
+From our finding so far, only two have fully paid.
+We are trying to ask questions what happened to the rest.

+“This is part of what this committee is supposed to unravel.
+Earlier today, we went to the Abuja Urban Mass Transit to look at their facilities.
+We have had submissions from the management if the Abuja Urban Mass Transit.
+What is on ground if you go into the facility is a myriad of abandoned and broken down buses.
+And that is not good for the image of the company.
+It doesn’t speak well of our transportation system.
+One will wonder, for instance, why would a sub national like Lagos, for instance, run their transportation LAMATA very well; only yesterday, they launched the Lagos Blue Line.
+If a sub national can do that, why can’t the central government, especially in the capital city.”

 He disclosed that they discovered Abuja Light Rail was “a mirage of itself” during their visit to the site, and found out that Abuja which used to be dark at night suddenly is no as they could see fictional streetlight.